github/training-kit/downloads/github-git-cheat-sheet.md

 ## Refactor file names
-Relocates and removes versioned files
+Relocate and remove versioned files

 ```$ git rm [file]```

-Deletes the file from the working directory and stage the deletion
+Deletes the file from the working directory and stages the deletion

 ```$ git rm --cached [file]```

-Removes from version control but preserve the file locally
+Removes from version control but preserves the file locally

 ```$ git mv [file-original] [file-renamed]```

 Changes the file name and prepare it for commit

-## Supress tracking
+## Suppress tracking
-Excludes temporary files and paths
+Exclude temporary files and paths

 ```
 *.log